-All films screened at the festival have English subtitles.
+All films screened at the festival, if not originally in English, have English subtitles.

 Film critic from Poland, Mariola Wiktor, will make introductions to all films.

 1h 59min | Biography, Drama, Thriller | 2019

 Director: Agnieszka Holland